These point hacks will unlock stylish travel for less.

 Here at The Champagne Mile, we sometimes get feedback from readers who struggle to find their preferred flights.
 Unfortunately, these travellers often end up using their points for poor value redemptions such as toasters or gift cards.

-This doesn’t have to be you!
-The fact is, it’s very achievable to leverage points and miles for business and first-class airline travel through the art of point hacks.
-And while it’s not rocket science, some planning, strategy and discipline are required to extract the best outcome.
-Following the tips below will give you the best chance of scoring your dream redemption in 2019.
+This doesn't have to be you!
+The fact is, it's very achievable to leverage points and miles for business and first-class airline travel through the art of point hacks.
+And while it's not rocket science, some planning, strategy and discipline are required to extract the best outcome.
+Follow the tips below to give you the best chance of scoring your dream redemption.

 Be flexible when searching for award flights

 Looking for a business class flights for three people to London on Qantas flight QF1 on a Tuesday next month?
-While three seats on a popular business class redemption would be an excellent point hack, you’re almost certain to be out of luck.
-When looking for award space on popular routes and for multiple people, flexibility is key.
+While three seats on a popular business class redemption would be an excellent point hack, you're almost certain to be out of luck.
+When looking for award space on popular routes and for multiple people, savvy points hackers know that flexibility is key.

-When looking to book in award flights, the fact is, it pays to be flexible – both in terms of the dates you can travel, along with the time of departure.
+When looking to book in award flights, be willing to compromise – both in terms of the dates you can travel, along with the time of departure.
 The wider you can cast your net, the greater the chance that you will find the seats you are after.